Various speakers and performers

 Panel: Andrew Burn, Ian Harrold, Gillian Moore, John Turner

-12.15: Performance by John Turner (recorder), Adrian Bradbury (cello) and Steven Devine (harpsichord)
+12.10: Performance by John Turner (recorder), Adrian Bradbury (cello) and Harry Bowden (harpsichord)

-Pieces for Munrow and Hogwood (c.10’) by William Eden and a new work (c.5’) by Robin Holloway
+Pieces for Munrow and Hogwood (c.10’) by William Eden with new works by Nicholas Marshall, Robert Saxton, Giles Swayne and Christopher Brown.

 Landini: Ecco la primavera